luke-beep/all-about-windows/README.md

 **Disclaimer:** I am not responsible for any damage done to your computer.
 This guide is for educational purposes only.

-**Credits:** This guide is made by me, luke-beep.
+This guide is made by me, it's essentially a collection of tweaks and fixes.
+Some are by others, some are by me.
 If you want to use this guide, please give me credit.
-If you want to use this guide on your youtube channel, please link my channel in the description.
-If you want to use this guide on your website, please link my github profile in the description.

 ### **Table of Contents**

 * [**General Tweaks**](#general-tweaks)